cofsbro/GameEngAssignment/README.md

 - [ ] Randomly generated terrain/walls to obsucre the enemy swarm and shooting
 - [ ] Enemies drop random gun power ups to change shooting mechanics
 - [ ] Diffrent enemy types I.e stronger armour, faster or more
+- [ ] Top down camera view to emulate a 2D feel
+- [ ] Hopefully see if can change the camera posisition and movement speed to make it look more 3D versions
+- [ ] Boss battle at the end
 - [ ] Possible other features
-- [ ] Top down camera view
-- [ ] Hopefully see if can change the camera to make it look more 3D versions
-- [ ] Boss battle at the end

 *Resources:*